m-ld/m-ld-website/src/topics/security.md

 > 🚧 The app's ownership of storage and network handles could be combined with
 > its authentication mechanism to control access *per user*.
 For example, a
 > local user not being authorised to see some data belonging to another user.
-> However, this approach is not ideal because:
-> - It requires the app to have knowledge of the engine's storage data format,
+> However, this approach requires the app to have knowledge of the engine's
->   and the **m-ld** protocol's data format.
-These are published, but may not
+> storage data format, and the **m-ld** protocol's data format.
+These may not be
->   be easy to manipulate.
-> - It requires the app instance to have privileges above that of the local
+> easy to manipulate.
+It also requires the app instance to have privileges above
->   user.
+> that of the local user.
 On some devices this may not be possible.
 >
 > We are working on an entension to the **m-ld** protocol that will support
 > automatic application of selective data encryption.
-A specification document
-> for this feature will shortly be available in this portal.
-Please
-> [feed-back](https://github.com/m-ld/feedback/issues) any specific concerns you
-> have.
+Details will be included
+> in the forthcoming security specification.

 ### Malware
 In common with other decentralised technologies, in principle **m-ld** has no